London Library: Awards and competitions

 In 2011 the Library launched its Student Prize, a writing competition open to final-year undergraduates at higher education institutions in the UK.
 The theme was "The future of Britain lies with the right-hand side of the brain", and the winner was announced in March 2012 as Ben Mason, a student at Trinity College, Oxford.
 The prize was awarded for a second time in 2013 to Kathryn Nave, a student at King's College London, but has now been discontinued.

 175th anniversary

-In May 2016 the Library marked the 175th anniversary of its foundation with a three-day literary festival, "Words In The Square", held in St James's Square.
+In May 2016 the Library marked the 175th anniversary of its foundation with a three-day literary festival, "Words In The Square", held in St. James's Square.
 It was organised by James Runcie and David Kynaston, and speakers included the novelists Sebastian Faulks, Victoria Hislop, Nick Hornby, Philippa Gregory and Elif Safak; historians Antony Beevor, Simon Schama and Jerry White; actors Simon Russell Beale, Eleanor Bron and Simon Callow; and former England cricket captains Michael Atherton and Mike Brearley.

 Cultural references

 A London Library book, Gothaisches Genealogisches Taschenbuch der Freiherrlichen Häuser, Justus Perthes, Gotha, 1910.
 This one has been out since 2009.
 (Photo: 14.4.2014).

-The Library has featured in a number of works of literature and fiction.
+The Library has been featured in a number of works of literature and fiction.